Owen Roberts International Airport: More recent expansion projects

-As a result of the extension of the Grand Cayman Airport, airlines have extended their flight schedules.
-Recently, American Airlines has added a new nonstop service to Boston, Chicago, and New York-JFK.
-Delta Air Lines has also expanded its schedules adding new flights to Grand Cayman from New York-JFK and adding additional frequencies from other hubs.
-Southwest has added Service to Baltimore, Fort Lauderdale, and Houston Hobby airport.
-In addition, United Airlines has drastically expanded its schedules in recent months.
-This includes new daily nonstop flights from Newark, New Jersey to Grand Cayman through June and twice Daily service from Newark in the high season of April.
-American Airlines flies a mix of Boeing 737 and Airbus A320 Family aircraft to the island, Delta Airlines flies Boeing 757-200 aircraft, Boeing 737-800/900ER aircraft, and Airbus A320 Family aircraft, JetBlue flies Airbus A320 Family aircraft, Southwest flies a mix of Boeing 737 aircraft and United Airlines flies a mixture of Boeing 737-700/800/900ER aircraft.
-Cayman Airways, as a result of airport expansion, is planning new routes from the Cayman Islands and is exploring destinations in Canada and Los Angeles, California.
-The airport expansion brings the gate total to nine gates.
-Cayman Airways usually uses gates 1–3, American Airlines usually uses Gates 6–9, Jetblue usually uses gate 4 or 5, United Uses Gates 1–4, Delta uses gates 1–5, and Southwest uses Gate 6.
-All gates deplane via airstairs or ramps and gate assignments do change on occasion.
-British Airways' Twice weekly service on the Boeing 777 uses a specially configured Gate 1.

 As of 30 November 2020, Owen Roberts International Airport new development project has seen the completion of the 797 ft Runway extension from 08 to near Crewe Road, taking the 7,070 ft runway to the full runway length now 7,867 ft, and the fully paved strip now 8261 ft.
-Also a new Taxiway loop at the end of the runway extension near 08 that saw the movement of Taxiways Alpha and Bravo moved to the loop, Charlie and Delta Taxiways moved to where the former Alpha and Bravo taxiways were located leading to the General Aviation Terminal, and Echo and Foxtrot added to where the former Charlie and Delta were leading to the Commercial terminal.
+Also a new taxiway loop at the end of the runway extension near 08 that saw the movement of taxiways Alpha and Bravo moved to the loop, Charlie and Delta taxiways moved to where the former Alpha and Bravo taxiways were located leading to the general aviation terminal, and Echo and Foxtrot added to where the former Charlie and Delta were leading to the commercial terminal.
 Due to the build of the runway extension and taxiway loop closer to Crewe Road.
 A jet blast deflector was erected around the taxiway loop and at the end of the new runway extension dividing the runway from the road.
-Along with the new taxiway loop and shift in taxiway locations a new Parallel taxiway was built and completed creating Taxiway Gulf.
-Also completed in 2020 was the Apron Extension to the East on the Commercial Terminal area expanding the aircraft parking stands from 8 to 14.
+Along with the new taxiway loop and shift in taxiway locations a new parallel taxiway was built and completed creating taxiway Gulf.
+Also completed in 2020 was the apron extension to the east on the commercial terminal area expanding the aircraft parking stands from 8 to 14.
 These extensions were opened for operation on 24 February 2021.

+In May 2025, the Cayman Islands government approved a $91 million redevelopment plan for the airport.
+The project would include building a new terminal, extending the runway, and modernizing the air traffic control system.
+As of May 2025, the Cayman Islands Airports Authority was taking feedback from the public due to the environmental impact of the project.